ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   The full Turing test is completed with 2 additional characteristics which have been added by later researchers:
   - computer vision and speech recognition to perceive the world
-  - robotics to manipulate objects and move about
+  - robotics to manipulate objects and move themselves
 - Thinking humanly: The cognitive modeling approach We can determine if a computer or a program thinks like a human by analyzing the human thought in 3 main
   concepts: